 Speakers for the course include:

-- Karen Herbst, MD, PhD — director, TREAT Program, UA Division of Endocrinology, Diabetes and Metabolism, and associate professor, Departments of Medicine and Medical Imaging, UA College of Medicine – Tucson, and Department of Pharmacy Practice-Science, UA College of Pharmacy
+- Karen Herbst, MD, PhD (at right) — director, TREAT Program, UA Division of Endocrinology, Diabetes and Metabolism, and associate professor, Departments of Medicine and Medical Imaging, UA College of Medicine – Tucson, and Department of Pharmacy Practice-Science, UA College of Pharmacy

 - Elle Ross, DO, PhD, MS —assistant professor, Department of Medicine, and researcher, TREAT Program, Division of Endocrinology, and internist, General Internal Medicine/Inpatient Medicine, Banner – University Medical Center Tucson